TimurCravtov/NetworkProgrammingLabs/lab1/README.md

 docker compose up
 ```

 Then, in `localhost:8080` the file server will serve the `served/` directory.
-To override the default settings, change the command and/or port in [docker-compose.yml](docker-compose.yml).
+To override the default settings, change the command in [docker-compose.yml](docker-compose.yml).